 Background: The KdV equation is a famous nonlinear partial differential equation.
 It is most famous as a model of water waves and for its soliton solutions such as the one shown in this animation:

 (For more information about solitons, click here.)
 The soliton solutions are singular limits of the periodic solutions that can often be seen manifested as ocean waves.
 Less well-known are its rational solutions, but those are of interest also both because they are simple to describe, because they have a symmetry called “bispectrality, and because they have a surprising connection to particle dynamics.

 What Courses/Skills Do I Need To Have Taken?
 MATH 221 (Calculus III) and MATH 203 (Linear Algebra) along with some computer programming experience would be enough to work on this project.

 When Can I Work on the Project?
-I would be able to work on this in Summer 2016.
+I would be able to work on this in Spring 2018 or Summer 2018.

 Is Funding Available?
 There has been no grant funding set aside for this project, however there may be grants that we can apply for once we formalize a project.

 More Information: Please email Prof. Kasman if you are interested in learning more.